You want smart political talk without the meltdowns?

 Because I've trained in the use of a firearm since I'm 11 years old.

-I think it would probably be good because I would I would absolutely try and my very level best to stop it.
+I think it would probably be good because I would absolutely try my very level best to stop it.

-And in this particular case in the church was another cast where he literally Dropped the clip, and that gives anybody that had a gun an opportunity to end this thing and protect innocence.
+And in this particular case, in the church, it was another cast where he literally dropped the clip, and that gives anybody that had a gun an opportunity to end this thing and protect innocence.

 All right, so we'll have more on that later.

-We have Pastor Robert Jefferson stopping by, Pastor Darrell Scott.
+We have Pastor Robert Jeffers stopping by, Pastor Daryl Scott.

 They're preparing for the worst.